canxkoz/MUDI-DOG/README.md

 The `infer.py` script allows users to perform inference on input images with various configurations and settings.
 The script uses Wonder3d, Yolo-world, Dino, Magicpony and can generate 3D objects.

-## Requirements

-this section will be added soon.

 ## Installation

 1. Clone the repository: